-- Housing affordability which is addressed by expressing 'stretch' targets which are supported by a series of actions.
+- 1. Housing affordability which is addressed by expressing 'stretch' targets which are supported by a series of actions.
 Data relevant to these targets will be regularly collected and will be initially reviewed five years after approval of the development scheme.
 Subsequent reviews of performance against housing affordability targets should be reviewed every two years thereafter. - 2.
 Ecological sustainability which is addressed by setting goals for a range of long term sustainability aspirations.
 2016 'stretch' targets for a suite of sustainability criteria are also specified.
 These goals and targets are complemented by a range of actions aimed at stimulating development and behavioural outcomes that will contribute towards the targets.
 Data relevant to these targets will be regularly collected and will be initially reviewed five years after approval of the development scheme.
-Subsequent reviews of performance against ecological sustainability targets should be reviewed every two years thereafter.
+Subsequent reviews of performance against ecological sustainability targets should be reviewed every two years thereafter. - 3.
+Water quality monitoring and compliance regime.